-Based on their current Oris Big Crown X1 Calculator (Ref.
-01 675 7648 4264-07 5 23 77) model that was first released three years ago, the new Oris Big Crown Timer Chronograph (Ref.
-675 7648 4234 LS) automatic pilot’s watch features only subtle cosmetic changes that, however, make all the difference: as cluttered as the base version is, the gadget still somehow manages to look cleaner and is more easier to read.
+Based on their 2011 Big Crown X1 Calculator, the Oris Big Crown Timer Chronograph (Ref.
+675 7648 4234 LS) features only subtle cosmetic changes that, however, make all the difference: as cluttered as the base version is, the gadget still somehow manages to look cleaner and is easier to read.

-While the previous iteration of the watch looked like it was designed to pick up customers that craved for a “real” Breitling Navitimer, but couldn’t afford a seven thousand dollars beast, this new iteration seems to go in a different direction.
+While the previous iteration looked like it was designed to pick up customers that craved for a “real” Breitling Navitimer, but couldn’t afford a seven thousand dollars beast, this new iteration goes in a different direction.

 Gone is the MPH to KM/H slide rule, which is now replaced on the bezel flange with a simple minutes/seconds scale, and the small seconds indicator at 9 hours has lost its small Arabic numerals that were finally substituted with fine white markers.

 Long luminous stick-shaped hour markers (another nod to certain Navitimer variations) were, too, erased in order to make the watch look more similar to their recently introduced products (like this TT3 Darryl O’Young Edition).

 As a result, we have a timekeeper that looks original and more in line with recommendations for creating pilot’s watches: it is now a lot easier to read at just the first glance with its broad sword-shaped luminous hands having enough matte black background for perfect readability.